 “India will be the loser, not other RCEP countries and certainly not China.”

 With border flashpoints between India and China flaring up this year, relations between the two nations have strained.

-“In the short term, due to border tensions with China and the increasing trade deficit, not joining RCEP can be justified,” says Debraj Ghosal, assistant professor of international relations at SP Jain Institute of Management and Research.
+“In the short term, due to border tensions with China and the increasing trade deficit, not joining RCEP can be justified,” says Debraj Ghosal, Faculty-International Business & Strategy at Bhavan's SPJIMR.
 “But in the long run, India has to embrace more international competition and join global multilateral trade blocs.”

 India has to look beyond domestic consumption, he says.
 Although the country has a population of 1.3 billion with an expanding middle class, global demand for its own goods and services could help propel India's economic growth to new heights.